lcdonaldson/lds-challenge/README.md

 https://codepen.io/lcdpen/pen/mZQzyP

-Notes on the final project
+Notes on this challenge project

 This is not perfect by any means but here is some info on the project during development.